 Are you making Bell’s big mistake?

 Bell made it hard for people because he didn’t look like a big deal.
-There was just the product.
+There was just the service.
 None of the cues were present to tell us that here was an important player on a priceless instrument playing music that has endured over centuries.
-What he was doing was like trying to sell Dom Pérignon in a paper cup.
+Consequently, it was as if he were trying to sell Dom Pérignon in a paper cup.